ATEX explosion protection: protective measures to prevent explosions

 These protective measures serve to prevent explosions.
 If they are implemented, an explosion cannot occur because at least one of the conditions of the hazard pentagon is not met.

 First of all, this includes primary explosion protection: the presence of a flammable substance is avoided.
 If no flammable material is present, it cannot explode.
-If flammable material is present, then only in non-hazardous concentrations.
+If combustible material is present, then only in non-hazardous concentrations.

 • Mixing ratio (lower as well as upper explosion limit)